Do Mud Tires Make Your Truck Shake? [What Else Could It Be?]

 Will Mud Tires Cause Vibration?

-Mud tires that are unevenly packed with mud can cause your truck to shake or vibrate.
+Mud tires unevenly packed with mud can make your truck shake or vibrate.

 Why Do My Tires Make My Truck Shake?